stefan-hoeck/idris2-elab-util/src/Doc/Generic7.md

 to proof that the implementation is correct.
-This seems to be directly related to the fact that with automatically derived interface implementations, we create the interface record manually thus hiding its implementation details.
+This seems to be directly related to the fact that with automatically derived interface implementations, we create the interface records 'manually' thus hiding their implementation details.
-I tried several things to make them visible again, but so far, nothing seemed to work.
+I tried several things to make them visible again but so far, nothing seemed to work.

 Another limitation involves inductive data types: Deriving